GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-app-extension-support.md

 ---

 Happy New Year!
 The holidays have been a busy time trying to bring you more features.
 Finally, we have added support for iOS app extensions.
-App extensions are a way to enable users take advantage of your app's functionality while outside of the application.
+App extensions are a way for users to take advantage of your app's features while outside of the application.

 <!--more-->